langchain-samples/langgraph-azure-arcade-oauth-agent/README.md

-# Azure AD Authentication with LangGraph
+# Azure AD Authentication with LangGraph + Arcade.dev Tools

-This project demonstrates Azure AD (Microsoft Entra ID) authentication integration with LangGraph API, using MSAL for token management and Cosmos DB for persistent token storage.
+This project demonstrates Azure AD (Microsoft Entra ID) authentication integration with LangGraph API, enhanced with Arcade.dev tools for OAuth-based integrations.
+It uses MSAL for token management and Cosmos DB for persistent token storage.

 ## Setup